INTRODUCTION

 GENERAL SCHEMATIC

-How MCU detects/count pulses?
-It takes advantage of the internal OPAMP.
-C_IN+ is the pulse input on the +IN oin of internal comparator, a voltage divider made with R18/R19 sets the LLD.
-In the schematic it’s set to 1/2Vcc because is 100k/100k.
-That’s wrong, put there to indicate that you have to verify with oscilloscope your noise level at C_IN+ pin and set the divider accordingly.
-I’ve set to 60mV.
-When a pulse is >> LLD the comparator triggers an ISR and increment a counter.
-This counter is read and sent via UART once per second and then reset.
+How does the MCU detect and count pulses?
+It utilizes the internal OPAMP.
+The pulse input, C_IN+, is connected to the +IN pin of the internal comparator.
+A voltage divider made with R18/R19 sets the Lower Level Discriminator (LLD).
+In the schematic, it’s initially set to 1/2Vcc due to a 100k/100k configuration.
+However, this is incorrect and is merely a placeholder indicating that you should adjust the divider based on the noise level at the C_IN+ pin as observed with an oscilloscope.
+I’ve set it to 60mV.
+When a pulse significantly exceeds the LLD, the comparator triggers an ISR, which increments a counter.
+This counter is read and sent via UART once per second, then reset.

 SiPM bias PSU